Gumichocopengin8/xsum.swift/README.md

 assert(xlarge.sum() == 1_500.0)
 ```

-Calculates the sum of a unknown-sized vector or array.
+Calculates the sum of a unknown-sized array.

 ```swift
 import Xsum